 Happy New Year to the TDWI Community!
-As we head into 2013, it’s clear that organizations will continue to face unpredictable economic currents, requiring better intelligence and faster decision processes.
+As we head into 2013, it’s clear that organizations will continue to face unpredictable economic currents and regulatory pressures, and will require better intelligence and faster decision processes.
 TDWI has just published a new Best Practices Report that I wrote, “Achieving Greater Agility with Business Intelligence.”
 This report focuses on how organizations can develop and deploy BI, analytics, and data warehousing to improve flexibility and decision-making speed.
 I hope you can attend our upcoming Webinar presentation of the report, to be held on January 15, which will look in-depth at the research findings and offer best practices recommendations for increasing agility.

 Three key areas of innovation in technologies and practices that I covered in the report will clearly be important as organizations aim for higher agility in 2013.
 These include the following:

 Managed, self-service BI and analytic data discovery of structured and unstructured data: Decision makers are demanding tools that will allow them to access, analyze, profile, cleanse, transform, and share information without having to wait for IT.
 They will need access to more than just historical, structured data found in traditional systems.
 Unified access to both structured and unstructured data is growing in importance as decision makers seek to perform complete, context-rich analysis against big data.

 New data warehousing and integration options, including virtualization: Data integration can be the source of challenging and expensive problems.
 Organizations are evaluating the range of options, including data federation and virtualization, that can give users managed self-service.
 These could allow users to work more iteratively with IT to create comprehensive views of data in place without having to physically extract and move it into an application, data mart, or specialized data store.